We are reader-supported. Links on our site may earn us a commission. More about us

 • Frequency response: 20 Hz – 20 kHz

-• Max SPL: 117 dB (cardioid)
+• Max SPL: 127 dB

-Neumann U 87 Ai condenser microphone
+Neumann U 87 Ai condenser microphone | Image: Neumann

-This is great for mixing engineers when it comes to finding the perfect balance for a vocal in a song’s mix.
-It’s also very kind to any sort of EQ or compression that you might want to add to a vocal track, considering that the signal itself will be next to perfect.
+That said, it’s very kind to any sort of EQ or compression that you might want to add to a vocal track, considering that the signal itself will be next to perfect.

 What I like